nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * For the name, category and description fields, the value provided can be a substring of the exact product
 * For searching a range of prices, `START_PRICE` and `END_PRICE` should be used instead
 * If the `START_PRICE` is provided, the `END_PRICE` must also be provided, vice versa
+* At least one tag must be specified

 Examples: